 Warning to Pilots

-Teeing off its recent campaign against air carriage for hire without proper commercial certification under Part 119, the FAA issued an Informational Letter to Pilots on May 22, 2020 reminding pilots not to fly planes for compensation or hire without proper commercial certification and cautioning pilots against their participation in non-compliant dry leases and flight-sharing structures.
+Teeing off its recent campaign against air carriage for hire without proper commercial certification under Part 119, the FAA issued an Informational Letter to Pilots on May 22, 2020, reminding pilots not to fly planes for compensation or hire without proper commercial certification and cautioning pilots against their participation in a non-compliant dry lease and flight-sharing structures.
 The Letter serves as a clear warning to pilots that their participation in any operation that does not pass muster under current FAA regulations will not be taken lightly.
 In some instances, pilots will be deemed by the FAA to be acting in concert with aircraft owners and operators to circumvent FAA regulations, subjecting pilots to the possible suspension or revocation of their pilot’s license and other sanctions, such as a monetary civil penalty.

-In the Letter, the FAA shines light on the current trend in the transportation industry of connecting passengers directly with private operators and cutting out the middlemen (think UberJets).
+In the Letter, the FAA shines a light on the current trend in the transportation industry of connecting passengers directly with private operators and cutting out the middlemen (think UberJets).
 This trend has only exacerbated the FAA’s concerns with uncertificated air transportation for compensation.
 The provision of both an aircraft and a pilot to a customer seeking and willing to pay for air transportation has never been easier as a result of the connectivity provided by mobile phones and the internet.

-The Letter follows the FAA’s levy of $5.89 million civil penalty against Humes McCoy Aviation of Atlanta, GA, on May 20, 2020, for allegedly conducting hundreds of illegal charter flights from 2017 to 2019 without the proper commercial operating certificate.
+The letter follows the FAA’s levy of $5.89 million civil penalties against Humes McCoy Aviation of Atlanta, GA, on May 20, 2020, for allegedly conducting hundreds of illegal charter flights from 2017 to 2019 without the proper commercial operating certificate.
 Just prior to that, on April 3, 2020, the FAA levied a $1.5 million civil penalty against B E L Aviation of Odessa, TX, for allegedly conducting just over a hundred flights without the commercial operating certificate it should have had for its operations.
-Clearly, the FAA is ramping up its efforts to spotlight illegal aircraft operations, including but not limited so-called “sham” dry leases, in order to ensure that pilots and aircraft operators are properly certificated under FAA regulations to conduct the operations they are, as a matter of fact, conducting.
+Clearly, the FAA is ramping up its efforts to spotlight illegal aircraft operations, including but not limited to so-called “sham” dry lease, in order to ensure that pilots and aircraft operators are properly certificated under FAA regulations to conduct the operations they are, as a matter of fact, conducting.

 If you have any questions or would like to discuss the structure of your current aircraft operation, including whether it is compliant with FAA regulations, please do not hesitate to reach out to Brennan Block via email at email@example.com or by phone at (515) 242-2441.